developer-portal/content/tech/languages/rust/rust-cargo.md

 # Installing Cargo
 Cargo is Rust's package manager.
 You can use it to download your project's dependencies and to compile your project.
-To install cargo, type:
+To install Cargo, type:
 ```
 $ sudo dnf install cargo
 ```

-You can start a new project using Cargo by simply typing:
+You can start a new project using Cargo by typing:
 ```
 $ cargo new my_project --bin
 ```
-This will create a new directory with manifest (`Cargo.toml`), source code directory (`src`) and "Hello, World!" program in `src/main.rs`.
+This will create a new directory with manifest (`Cargo.toml`), a source code directory (`src`) and a "Hello, World!" program in `src/main.rs`.
 ```
 $ cd my_project/
 $ tree .